jesselessa/connect4-react/README.md

 ![Screenshot](./public/screenshot.png)

+## Main features

+- Automatic detection of each player's turn.
+- Automatic detection of a victory or a stalemate (draw).
+- Reset of the grid to start a new game.

 ## Game Rules

 - First, decide which player goes first (player 1 has the red tokens, player 2, the yellow ones).
 Players must alternate turns.
 - On your turn, drop one of your colored tokens from the top into any of the seven slots.
-- The game ends when there is a 4-in-a-row or a stalemate.
+- The game ends when there are four tokens lined up in a row (either horizontally, vertically, or diagonally) or a stalemate.
 - Click on the 'Reset' button to start a new game.
 - The starter of the previous game goes second on the next game.